- Blogtober Came Early | Day 1/30

 Religious admonitions have long stigmatized sexual relations between same-sex individuals.
 The white man and his Bible came with guidelines that have governed and colonized the black man’s mind for years.
-The irony is that the West is at advanced stages of reversing these set rules and is accepting of LGBTQI rights including the freedom to choose the life you want to live.
+The irony is that the West is at advanced stages of reversing these set rules and accepting LGBTQI rights, including the freedom to choose the life you want to live.

-Meanwhile, African countries remain stuck with the strongly held oppressive beliefs and laws that brand homosexuality as ‘unAfrican’ or ‘unnatural.’
+Meanwhile, African countries remain stuck with the strongly held oppressive beliefs and laws that brand homosexuality as ‘un-African’ or ‘unnatural.’
 This does not mean the West is 100% prejudice-free.
-There have been reported cases of discrimination and violence which goes to show there’s still a lot of work to be done on a global scale.
+There have been reported cases of discrimination and violence, which shows there’s still a lot of work to be done on a global scale.

-Kenya’s population is largely made up of young people who are better placed to understand, accept and co-exist with each other.
-There is still a large number of adults who strongly oppose anything to do with LGBTQI – leaving no room for unlearning and learning – and those who actually cause harm.
+Kenya’s population is largely made up of young people who are better placed to understand, accept, and co-exist with each other.
+There are still many adults who strongly oppose anything to do with LGBTQI – leaving no room for unlearning and learning – and those who actually cause harm.

 Quick question, how is it any of your business?
 Why do you care if two men (or women) choose to engage in consensual sex?
 What is immoral or illegal about it?
 How does it directly or indirectly affect your life?
 I’ll wait… And if it’s about your religious beliefs, then try not to impose them on everyone else?
 We can all co-exist regardless of the beliefs we hold.

-On racism, we should all treat each other equally and with dignity period.
-The colour of my skin should not automatically put me at a disadvantage before I even open my mouth.
-Unfortunately racism, xenophobia and ethnicism and intolerance are still rife in Africa and the world at large.
+On racism, we should all treat each other equally and with dignity, period.
+My skin color should not automatically put me at a disadvantage before I even open my mouth.
+Unfortunately, racism, xenophobia and ethnicism, and intolerance are still rife in Africa and the world.